Hyzual/knotsjs/README.md

         v: "bar" // u and v are built-in jsgraph
       },
       p: {
-        type: null // This is used for reverse edges: circular dependencies }
+        type: null // This becomes "reverse" for reverse edges present in circular dependencies.
+      }
     }
   ]